Have you lost a loved one due to negligence and need a Jonesboro or Atlanta Georgia wrongful death attorney?

 Table of Contents

-With 29 years’ experience, The Millar Law Firm helps surviving families recover compensation for the death of their loved ones in a wrongful death action.
+With over 31 years’ experience, The Millar Law Firm helps surviving families recover compensation for the death of their loved ones in a wrongful death claim or lawsuit.

 There are generally two types of compensation that you and your loved ones can recover in a wrongful death tragedy: